gxvr/zuno-library/README.md

 # Zuno Library - Interview Challenge

 This is a project for Zuno.
-It is a books library webapp that allows users to view, search and explore books as well as to see the users views on chart.
+It is a books library webapp that allows users to view, search and explore books as well as to see the book views on a chart.

 ## Getting started